quinnwerks/infernet/README.md

 ### Bring Up Procedure
 1. Setup the accelerator
     1. Open the project in `src/accelerator/tri_mode_ethernet_mac_0_ex`.
+    2. TODO: Fix neural net paths
-    2. In `accelerator.sv` set the `OUR_MAC_ADDRESS`, `OUR_IP_ADDRESS` to the appropriate values based on your networking setup.
+    3. In `accelerator.sv` set the `OUR_MAC_ADDRESS`, `OUR_IP_ADDRESS` to the appropriate values based on your networking setup.
-    3. Compile the `accelerator.sv` through to bitstream generation.
+    4. Compile the `accelerator.sv` through to bitstream generation.
 Insert debug logic after synthesis.
-    4. Use the Vivado hardware manager to load the bitstream and the `debug_nets.ltx` file onto the board.
+    5. Use the Vivado hardware manager to load the bitstream and the `debug_nets.ltx` file onto the board.
-    5. Open a dashboard for the vios.
+    6. Open a dashboard for the vios.
 Toggle the signal `glbl_reset` from 1 to 0.
-    6. To test that the accelerator send a request using the CLI Client (See )
+    7. To test that the accelerator send a request using the CLI Client (See )
-    7. Perform steps `1.i` to `1.vi` for as many accelerators as you want to have running.
+    8. Perform steps `1.i` to `1.vi` for as many accelerators as you want to have running.
 2. Setup the load balancer
 ### Running The client
 The client can be run in two ways: